Radiohead OK Computer

 Sugar Album Reviews

-After leaving Hüsker Dü, Bob Mould released a couple of solo albums, before forming another power trio.
-Unlike Hüsker Dü, where Grant Hart was an important songwriter and vocalist and...
+After leaving Hüsker Dü, Bob Mould released a pair of solo albums, before forming another power trio.
+Unlike Hüsker Dü, where Grant Hart was an important songwriter and Greg Norton...

 Read more ...